meditationstuff/protocol_1/main.txt.md

 And it can dialogue with other people’s things/deals, too, in comfort, love, intimacy, support, frustration, outrage, solitude, community, all of it, as part of that.
 Hell and heaven, eternity set aside, are other people, and all that.

+\*

+\* Whoops, also, I didn't mean to imply that anyone *has* to sort any of this out, whether by meditation or anything.
+And, also, nothing special has to happen in meditation or etc..
+This sort of stuff "just pops out", all things being equal, in the course of correct practice.

 ### stuff stuff 2: